France and U.K. sign agreement to curb Channel crossings

 PARIS (AP) — The U.K. and French interior ministers signed an agreement on Monday that will see more police patrol beaches in northern France in an attempt to stop people trying to cross the English Channel in small boats — a regular source of friction between the two countries.

-The British government has agreed to pay France some 72.2 million euros ($75 million) in 2022-2023 — almost 10 million euros more than under an existing deal — in exchange for France increasing its security presence by 40% across sea access points on the coast.
+The British government has agreed to pay France some 72.2 million euros ($75 million) in 2022-2023 — almost 10 million euros more than under an existing deal — in exchange for France increasing security patrols along the coast by 40%.

-That includes 350 more gendarmes and police guarding beaches in Calais and Dunkirk, as well as more use of drones and night vision equipment to help officers detect crossings.
+That includes 350 more gendarmes and police guarding beaches in Calais and Dunkirk, as well as more drones and night vision equipment to help officers detect crossings.

-French Interior Minister Gerald Darmanin and British Home Secretary Suella Braverman signed the agreement in Paris.
-It contains proposals to fight crime across migration routes, with the two ministers agreeing that their countries would harvest information from intercepted migrants to help tackle smuggling networks.

-British Prime Minister Rishi Sunak said the deal would mean “a 40% increase in the number of patrols happening, and for the first time, British officials embedded in French operations to strengthen co-ordination and the effectiveness of our operations.”
+British Prime Minister Rishi Sunak said the deal would mean “for the first time, British officials embedded in French operations to strengthen co-ordination and the effectiveness of our operations.”

 He said the agreement would be “a foundation for even greater co-operation in the months ahead.”

-In recent years there has been a sharp increase in the number of people trying to cross the channel in dinghies and other small craft as authorities clamp down on other routes such as stowing away on buses.
+In recent years there has been a sharp increase in the number of people attempting the journey in dinghies and other small craft as authorities clamp down on other routes such as stowing away on buses.

 Britain and France have long wrangled over how to stop the people-smuggling gangs that organize the journeys.

+Monday's announcement comes as Sunak, who took office three weeks ago, aims to improve relations with Britain’s neighbors, which soured under former Prime Minister Boris Johnson — who often seemed to delight in riling European officials — and his briefly serving successor Liz Truss.

+Sunak met French President Emmanuel Macron last week at the COP27 climate conference in Egypt, and the first U.K.-France summit in several years is planned for early 2023.

-In an attempt to deter the crossings, Britain’s government has announced a controversial plan to send people who arrive in small boats on a one-way journey to Rwanda — a plan it says will deter people from crossing the Channel and break the business model of smuggling gangs.
+In another attempt to deter the crossings, Britain’s government has announced a controversial plan to send people who arrive in small boats on a one-way journey to Rwanda — a plan it says will break the business model of smuggling gangs.
 Critics say the plan is immoral and impractical, and it is being challenged in the courts.

-Critics also have slammed the British government for failing to process asylum applications quickly and for leaving thousands of people stuck in overcrowded holding centers and temporary accommodation.
+Critics also have slammed the British government for failing to process asylum applications quickly, leaving thousands of people stuck in overcrowded holding centers and temporary accommodation.

-Enver Solomon, chief executive of the Refugee Council charity in Britain, said enforcement measures would do little to stop people attempting the dangerous crossings.
+Enver Solomon, chief executive of the Refugee Council charity in Britain, said enforcement measures would do little to stop the cross-channel traffic.

 “The government must take a more comprehensive approach and create an orderly, fair and humane asylum system that recognizes that the vast majority of those taking dangerous journey are refugees escaping for their lives,” he said.
 “It needs to face up to the fact it is a global issue which will not be resolved by enforcement measures alone.”